-Religion
+Religion.

 In 2021-22, 28% of our staff declared a religion or belief.
-This year:

-56% of staff have told us about their religion or belief and 34% preferred not to say or specify.
+This year 56% of staff have told us about their religion or belief and 34% preferred not to say or specify.

-38% of staff who declared a belief are agnostic or atheist, with 53% identifying as Christian.
-4% of our staff disclose 'other' as a religion/belief and 25% of staff who identify as being from ethnically diverse backgrounds choose not to tell us about their religion or that they do not have a religion.
+38% of staff who declared a belief are agnostic or atheist, and 53% identify as Christian.
+The percentage of our staff who disclose 'other' as a religion or belief is 4%, and 25% of staff who identify as being from ethnically diverse backgrounds, opt not to tell us about their religion or belief, or that they do not have one.

-Sexuality
+Sexuality.

 77% of employees of the College and University Centre have disclosed their sexuality or sexual orientation to us this year, either through their iTrent Self Service account or equality monitoring forms.
-5.2% of our staff disclosed their sexuality as Lesbian, Gay, or Bisexual this year, an increase of 1.5% on 2021-22.
-Over three years, the number of staff identifying at the College has increased by 3%.
+5.2% of our staff disclosed their sexuality as Lesbian, Gay, or Bisexual, an increase of 1.5% on 2021-22.
+Over three years, the number of staff identifying a sexuality other than heterosexual, has increased by 3%.

-44% of staff who do declare their sexuality choose to decline sharing a religion and 12% of staff prefer not to disclose either their religion or sexuality.
+44% of staff who do declare their sexuality, choose to decline sharing a religion, and 12% of staff prefer not to tell us about both their religion and their sexuality.